 Sling Surgery - Tension-Free Vaginal Tape (TVT) or TVT-Obturator

 Sling surgery is now the standard procedure to correct stress urinary incontinence in women.
-It is minimally-invasive with a high success rates (> 95% dry) and minimal complication provided it is done by surgeons experienced in continence surgery.
+It is minimally-invasive with a high success rates (> 95% dry) and minimal complication provided it is done by surgeons trained in continence surgery.
 This surgery can be done as a day case under general anesthesia.

 TVT (Tension-Free Vaginal Tape)